MizzouCERI-research/IoT-streaming-app/README.md

                 Open from web browser: http://localhost:8080 (if not working, use http://localhost:8080/overview.html)

 2. To change data rate:

 		a.
 Open visualApp /src/main/java/org/example/basicApp/writer/MeasurementWriter.java,
 		b.
 Go to Line 29 and change the value from 1000 to 5000 for 5 sec and 10000 for 10 sec.
 		c.
 Open visualApp/src/main/static-content/wwwroot/overview.js,
 		d.
 Go to line 269 and change the 1000 to 5000 or 10000 based on step 2.a.

 3. To change name of DynamoDB: Edit visualApp/pom.xml (rename: sample-application.name, sample-application.stream, and sample-application.measurement-table, to whatever you like)

 4. To change number of users: Open visualApp/src/main/java/org/example/basicApp/ writer/MeasurementPutter.java

-b.
 	Go to Line 23 and change numUsers=1 to 5, 10, etc.